MicrosoftDocs/cloud-adoption-framework/docs/strategy/motivations.md

 The *migration* motivations listed near the top of the motivations table are the most common, but not necessarily the most significant, reasons for adopting the cloud.
 These outcomes are important to achieve, but they're most effectively used to transition to other, more useful worldviews.
 This important first step to cloud adoption is often called a *cloud migration*.
 The [Migrate methodology](../get-started/migrate.md) in the Cloud Adoption Framework outlines the *strategy for executing a cloud migration*.

 Some motivations align well with a migrate strategy.
-Motivations at the top of this list will likely have significantly less business impact than those toward the bottom. **Migration motivation-driven strategies** have helped to produce successful business outcomes, like:
+Motivations at the top of this list can have less business impact than those toward the bottom. **Migration motivation-driven strategies** have helped organizations to create the following successful business outcomes:

 - Increasing cost savings.
 Read the [customer story](https://customers.microsoft.com/story/canadian-power-generator-shines-light-on-numbers).
 - Reducing vendor or technical complexity.